Kin The Know

 Some you can get over-the-counter, like male condoms and female condoms, both of which prevent pregnancy and sexually transmitted infections (STIs).

-There are also contraceptives you can get through a doctor, such as the diaphragm, vaginal ring, IUD, birth control shot, and contraceptive pill.
+There are also contraceptives you can get through a doctor, such as the diaphragm, vaginal ring, IUD, birth control shot, and oral contraceptives.

-If you want to give the latter one a try, Kin's pill subscription makes getting birth control pills delivered on time easier than ever.
+If you want to give the latter one a try, Kin's subscription makes getting oral birth control delivered on time easier than ever.

 With this membership, you get free and fast delivery of your contraception 2 weeks before you run out (or earlier, if you prefer) without having to go to the doctor or chemist.
-Simply complete a digital consult with our health practitioners and you'll have your pill in no time.
+Simply complete a digital consult with our health practitioners.

 Or, there are more permanent solutions.